-The MA in may also be expanded to include select graduate certificate programs covering particular areas of interest.
-Students participating in a combined MA/certificate program should consult with their academic advisor to determine what coursework might count toward both programs.
+The MSW degree may also be expanded to include select graduate certificate programs covering particular areas of interest.
+Students participating in a combined MSW/certificate program should consult with their academic advisor to determine what coursework might count toward both programs.
 A separate application process for the certificate is required.
 Students who are interested in any of the following combination programs should contact the Graduate Student Services Office for additional information.

 - MSW + Global Health Certificate